liferay/clay/clayui.com/content/docs/components/dataset-display.md

 <article id="dataset-display">

-A dataset display is the combination of a management bar with one or many data visualization types and a possible mechanism of pagination.
+A dataset display is the combination of a <a href="/docs/components/toolbars/management-toolbar.html">management bar</a> with one or many data visualization types and a possible mechanism of pagination.
 The most common visualization types used are <a href="/docs/components/table/table.html">table</a>, <a href="/docs/components/list.html">list</a> and <a href="/docs/components/card.html">card</a>.

 <div class="clay-dataset-display">
     <div>